 That brought about a nice chit-chat while his uncle talked about the improved infrastructure in India.
 He dwelt on the latest freeway system in India, explained how they connected the major metropolis.
 He talked about the latest cars in India and marveled at all the economic changes the country had undergone in such a short amount of time.

-When a polite amount of time had passed, he found just the right pause in his uncle’s monologue to inform the couple, that he had to go out for a while on account of some personal business.
-As soon as she heard that, his aunt told him to pick some things from the Indian grocery.
+When a polite amount of time had passed, he found just the right pause in his uncle’s monologue to inform the couple that he had to go out for a while, on account of some personal business.
+As soon as she heard that, his aunt asked him to pick some things from the Indian grocery.

 She started with a short list and then decided it would be better if she went along for the errand.
 His uncle was only too eager to go out and explore.
 So, all three of them went grocery shopping.
 Ramesh fumed silently and bore the excessive liberties taken.

-After dinner his aunt was doing the dishes, Ramesh was clearing the table.
-Uncle Kannan was looking through the DVD collection looking for a Clint-Eastwood movie, when he called out to his wife, ‘Vasantha, look you were feeling bad about missing Ramesh’s wedding.
+After dinner, his aunt was doing the dishes and Ramesh was clearing the table.
+Uncle Krishnan was looking through the DVD collection looking for a Clint-Eastwood movie, when he called out to his wife, ‘Vasantha, look you were feeling bad about missing Ramesh’s wedding.
 Here is their wedding video.
 Let’s watch it now.’